-Miles: 4.4 or 7.2 (two different routes, combining the major trails within the park).
+Miles: 4.1 or and 7.2 (Hike #2 is from an alternate parking lot).
 Surface is dirt/roots, not that many rocks.
 Some minor hills.

 - Shorter: RED DOT, GREEN DOT, BLUE DOT and YELLOW DOT are less than 3 miles each – lots of loop options possible out of these.

 - Even shorter: RED loop, park at the Nature Center within the park

 - Option: The D&R Canal Towpath runs parallel on the opposite side Rt.
 29. BLUE DOT or YELLOW DOT could be used to make a loop back to the parking lot.